Using failover in an Amazon Aurora global database - Amazon Aurora

 Make sure that application writes are sent to the correct Aurora DB cluster before, during, and after making these changes.
 Doing this avoids data inconsistencies among the DB clusters in the Aurora global database (split-brain issues).

 If you reconfigured in response to an outage in an Amazon Web Services Region, you can make that Amazon Web Services Region the primary again after the outage is resolved.
-To do so, you add the old Amazon Web Services Region to your new global database, and then use the managed planned failover process to switch its role.
-Your Aurora global database must use a version of Aurora PostgreSQL or Aurora MySQL that supports managed planned failovers.
-For more information, see Performing managed planned failovers for Amazon Aurora global databases.
+To do so, you add the old Amazon Web Services Region to your new global database, and then use the switchover process to switch its role.
+Your Aurora global database must use a version of Aurora PostgreSQL or Aurora MySQL that supports switchovers.
+For more information, see Performing switchovers for Amazon Aurora global databases.

 Note

-Managed planned failover is designed to be used on a healthy Aurora global database.
-To recover from an unplanned outage or to do disaster recovery (DR) testing, follow the "detach and promote" process detailed in Recovering an Amazon Aurora global database from an unplanned outage.
+Switchovers are designed to be used on a healthy Aurora global database.
+To recover from an unplanned outage, follow the appropriate procedure in Recovering an Amazon Aurora global database from an unplanned outage.

-During a managed planned failover, your primary cluster is failed over to your choice of secondary Region while your Aurora global database's existing replication topology is maintained.
-Before the managed planned failover process begins, Aurora global database synchronizes all secondary clusters with its primary cluster.
-After ensuring that all clusters are synchronized, the managed planned failover begins.
-The DB cluster in the primary Region becomes read-only.
-The chosen secondary cluster promotes one of its read-only nodes to full writer status, thus allowing the cluster to assume the role of primary cluster.
+During a switchover, Aurora switches over your primary cluster to your chosen secondary Region while it maintains your global database's existing replication topology.
+Before it starts the switchover process, Aurora waits for all secondary Region clusters to be fully synchronized with the primary Region cluster.
+Then, the DB cluster in the primary Region becomes read-only and the chosen secondary cluster promotes one of its read-only nodes to full writer status.
+Promoting this node to a writer allows that secondary cluster to assume the role of primary cluster.
 Because all secondary clusters were synchronized with the primary at the beginning of the process, the new primary continues operations for the Aurora global database without losing any data.
 Your database is unavailable for a short time while the primary and selected secondary clusters are assuming their new roles.

 To optimize application availability, we recommend that you do the following before using this feature: